Jonas-Verhellen/Bayesian-Illumination/README.md

 * **GAUCHE:** a [Gaussian process framework](https://github.com/leojklarner/gauche) for chemistry, providing more than 30 bespoke kernels for small molecules, proteins and chemical reactions.

 For the mutatations, crossovers, structural filters and physicochemical descriptors, we rely on [RDKit](https://github.com/rdkit/rdkit).
 The structural filters are based on a set of [scripts](https://github.com/PatWalters/rd_filters) provided by Patrick Walters.
 The graph-based mutations and crossovers are inspired by Jan H. Jensen's graph-based genetic algorithm ([GB-GA](https://github.com/jensengroup/GB_GA)).
 Ideas regarding the application of acquisition functions and Bayesian optimsation to quality-diversity methods (and MAP-Elites specifically) were spurred on by the publication of the [BOP-Elites algorithm](https://arxiv.org/abs/2005.04320).

+## Getting Started

+The easiest way to use GB-BI is to clone this repository and install the included conda environment.

+## Features and Settings

 ### Fitness Functions